symmetrics/mrg_agreement/doc/README-EN.txt

 *** B: Creates pages Terms and Conditions and Revocation Policy
 *** C: Creates blocks "mrg_business_terms" and
         "mrg_revocation"
-*** D: Inserts rendering for the field "Order conditions" in
+*** D: Inserts rendering for the field "Order conditions" and "Checkbox text" in
         checkout, so that calls as {{block .}} could be used there The order conditions are found in backend under Sales / Order conditions.